versionone/scripts/redundant-history/readme.md

 	- _Edit the start of this script to set @saveChanges = 1_
 7. remove-redundant-BaseAssert-reopen-and-close-history
 	- _Edit the start of this script to set --set @saveChanges = 1
-8. Consolidate description field history records
-	- _Edit the start of this script to set --set @saveChanges = 1
-	- _Edit the time threshold value @timeThreshold int;

 ### Verifying Historical Integrity